SunboX/Mif.Tree-Extensions/README.md

 Demo
 ---
-You can see an online demo of all these extensions in this shell: [comming soon](comming soon)
+You can see an online demo of all these extensions in this shell: [http://jsfiddle.net/TeuUG/](http://jsfiddle.net/TeuUG/)